ApiLogicServer/Docs/docs/Sample-Integration.md

     <img src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/integration/logic-chaining.jpeg?raw=true">

+    Rules operate by handling SQLAlchemy events, so apply to all ORM access, whether by the api engine, or your custom code.

     &nbsp;

     #### Agility, Quality

-    Rules are a unique and signnifcant innovation, providing significant improvements over procedural logic, as described below.
+    Rules are a unique and signifcant innovation, providing meaningful improvements over procedural logic:

     | CHARACTERISTIC | PROCEDURAL | DECLARATIVE | WHY IT MATTERS |
     | :--- |:---|:---|:---|